opscentric/mini-series/docker-and-containers/README.md

 ### The docker-compose.yml file

 To use Docker Compose you normally create a file called docker-compose.yml in the same folder as your Dockerfile(s).
-This files defines which services you want to run and how they can communicate.
+This file defines which services you want to run and how they can communicate.

-Our docker-compose.yml file defines 2 services, the Node app in this repo and a Postgres database.
+Our docker-compose.yml file in this example defines 2 services, the Node app in this repo and a Postgres database.
 Have a look at it below with comments explaining each line:

 ```
 version: '3'                                    # We are using the docker compose version 3 specification